Achiengy/Insurance-website/README.md

 <p>This is an Insurance Website that gives full details of the said insurance company including the price,policies and contacts.</p>

 ## Installation
-Clone this repository to your local system.
+Clone this repository to your local system.https://github.com/Achiengy/Insurance-website.git
-Open the index.html file from your browser.

 ## Requirements